The Domain Networks Invoice Scam: How to Spot a Fake Domain Network Invoice

 Keep Thorough Records of Your Accounts

 Every time you subscribe to a new service or open an account, write it down and keep all of your records in a single, accessible place.
 Record the name of the company, the expected billing date, and the billing method you’ve chosen.
-Any time you receive a bill or invoice you’re not expecting, this well help you determine if further investigation is warranted.
+Any time you receive a bill or invoice you’re not expecting, this will help you determine if further investigation is warranted.

 Why am I getting a bill from Domain Networks?

 While the mail you’ve received from Domain Networks appears to be a real invoice, it’s important to remember that it’s not.
-It’s actually a letter sent to you for promotional purposes that’s designed to trick you into signing up for a service.
+It’s actually a letter sent to you for promotional purposes designed to trick you into signing up for a service.

-For businesses that have their bills sent to a third party, or for those who are too busy to sit and read every letter, it’s easy to fall prey to this fake invoice and register for as service that you probably don’t need.
+For businesses that have their bills sent to a third party, or for those who are too busy to sit and read every letter, it’s easy to fall prey to this fake invoice and register for a service that you probably don’t need.

 Do I have to pay for domain listings?